lukeocodes/guys-bot/README.md

-# Simple Guys Bot - Vonage
+# Simple Guys Bot

-At Vonage, we're as concious as the next community about the use of language in our Slack workspaces.
-With the existing [guys-bot-for-slack](https://glitch.com/~guys-bot-for-slack) needing some updates to work with the latest flavour of Slack API, I have recreate it using the most basic implementation of the Slack SDKs.
+If you're as I am about the use of language in you Slack workspace, this will interest you.

+With the existing [guys-bot-for-slack](https://glitch.com/~guys-bot-for-slack) needing some updates to work with the latest flavour of Slack API, I chose to recreate it using the most basic implementation of the Slack SDKs.

 ![Screenshot of the bot responding to the message](screenshot.png "Screenshot of the bot responding to the message")